chainstack/docs/docs/tutorials/food-supply-temperature-control-on-quorum.md

 The premise of the Quorum network in this tutorial is the following:

 * This is a supply chain management network for a *supermarket* and a *storage facility*.
-* The supermarket and the storage facility deploy a Quorum network with three nodes.
+* The supermarket and the storage facility deploy a Quorum network with [Raft consensus](/blockchains/quorum#raft) with at least three nodes.
 * The storage facility monitors the temperature of the products it stores and records the temperature readings to the contract on the Quorum network.
 * There is a public contract that allows any party to read the temperature off the contract.
 * There is a private contract that allows only a specifically set party to read the temperature off the contract.